Product Support & Resources

 Honeywell Air Purifier Room Placement Guide

-This air purifier placement guide explains the best place to put an air purifier in your bedroom, living room, or other areas of your home while avoiding common placement mistakes that reduce performance.
+This guide covers the best places to put an air purifier in your bedroom, living room, and other living spaces, along with common placement mistakes that can reduce performance.

 Minimum Clearance Requirements

-Providing adequate clearance allows the purifier to continuously draw in dirty air and distribute clean, filtered air throughout the room.
+Maintaining proper clearance allows your Honeywell Air Purifier to continuously draw in contaminated air and distribute clean, filtered air across the room without straining the fan motor.

 Can You Put an Air Purifier in a Corner?

-While an air purifier may physically fit in a corner, it generally isn't the best location.
-Placing the unit flush against two walls restricts airflow into the intake vents and limits the purifier's ability to circulate clean air throughout the room.
-If a corner is your only option, leave at least 12 inches of space between the purifier and each wall.
+While an air purifier can physically fit into a corner, it is generally not the most efficient spot.
+Placing the unit flush against two converging walls restricts intake airflow and limits clean air distribution throughout the rest of the room.
+If a corner is your only available space, pull the unit outward so there is at least 12 to 24 inches (up to 3 feet for larger console models) of clearance from both walls.

 Best Placement for a Bedroom